dljfield/wordstwo/code/source/_posts/2015-11-16-my-very-own-vagrant.md

 layout: post
 title: My Very Own Vagrant
 date: 2015-11-16
 introduction: "I've been using Homestead for a long time, but I've never actually used <em>Vagrant</em>.
-Magic boxes are bad practice, so I decided to figure it out."
+And, let's be honest, magic boxes are bad practice, so I decided to figure it out."
 ---

 Vagrant isn't actually very complicated in principle.
 The idea of typing a command and getting a virtual machine makes a lot of sense (at least to me), and the idea of provisioning it to do things you want it to do also makes a lot of sense.
 Indeed, pretty much everything about Vagrant makes sense.